sofaworks/nosleepautobot/README.md

 ### Set Up

-`virtualenv` is highly recommended.
-The code is currently still in Python 2 (but Python 3 support is coming!).
+**Python 2.x support has been removed as Python 2.x [has been EOL'ed as of January 1, 2020](https://www.python.org/doc/sunset-python-2/).**

+python3's `venv` module is highly recommended.
+This codebase has been written and tested against Python 3.8.

 Set up would look akin to this...

 ```
 git clone git@github.com:sofaworks/nosleepautobot.git
 cd nosleepautobot
-virtualenv -p python2 venv
+python -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```